VadimT7/INBOXO.CO/README.md

-# InboxFlow - AI-Powered Lead Management Platform
+# Inboxo - AI-Powered Lead Management Platform

 Transform your Gmail inbox into a lead-converting machine with AI-powered lead classification, automated responses, and comprehensive analytics.
 Your all-in-one tool to cheat and WIN in lead conversion.